Home Page of Carl E. Walsh

 Monetary Policy and Key Unobservables in the G-3 and Selected Inflation-Targeting Countries, with Klaus Schmidt-Hebbel.
 Prepared for the Eleventh Annual Conference of the Banco Central de Chile, Nov.
 15-16, 2007.

-Inflation Targeting and the Role of Real Objective.
+Inflation Targeting and the Role of Real Objectives.
 Sept.
 2007.
-This is the current version of a talk I have given at the Central Bank of Uruguay, conferences at Glasgow Univeristy and Cambridge University, and the Czech Economic Society and CERGE-EI.
+This is the current version of a talk I have given at the Central Bank of Uruguay, conferences at Glasgow University and Cambridge University, and the Czech Economic Society and CERGE-EI.

 Parameter misspecification and robust monetary policy rules.
 ECB Working Paper No. 477, April 2005.